zarakfarid/AnomalyDetectionForSampling/README.md

 http://localhost:8085/predict
 ```
 ```
-The payload should be something like this
+The payload should be like this
 [
   {
     "CreditCard": 6772319276427601,